/ A NEGLECTED DISEASE

 What are the consequences?

 Many people who survive noma are at great risk of dying from secondary complications.
 They experience physical and mental consequences which isolate them from their communities and can cause mental health problems.
 Many people also have difficulty speaking and eating and face stigma and discrimination in their communities because of their facial disfigurement.
-Children can experience developmental delays because of their social isolation, or due to childhood diseases linked to noma like measles and malaria.
+Children can experience developmental delays because of their social isolation, or from the impact of childhood diseases linked to noma, such as measles and malaria.

 Is Noma preventable and treatable?